Takeno to Ohagi

 We pre-ordered two boxes of their Daily Set of 7 ohagi (日替わり7種おはぎセット), (2,000 yen/~$14 January 2024).
 The kind of ohagi are pre-selected by the store.
 The inside was simple and almost like some sort of art gallery.
 Each wooden box contained different kinds of ohagi.
 At the back, you can see the staffs creating the artwork, one at a time.
 While your box was getting filled by a staff, you can choose which washi tape to decorate the box.
 How awesome!
 They were all so pretty, it was hard to choose!

 Look at this beauties!!!
 The round, bamboo boxes contained artistic ohagi of all sorts, like a jewelry box!
 It was then taped up with the washi tapes of my choices.
-They gave us some wooden forks in the pacakges.
+They gave us some wooden forks in the packages.
 When we brought these back home, my family was very surprised too.
 The Daily Set of this day contained Tsubuan, Koshian, Hemp Seed & Kinako, Velvet Rose, Kumquat & Peanut Paste, Japanese White Pine, and Pomegranate & Coconut.

 Although ohagi is not large, but since they are mostly made with rice, they are quite filling.
 So, we shared one box among two people.
 The Daily Set always contains two of the most traditional types of ohagi, with just the red bean paste around white rice.
 One is with smooth read bean paste, and another one that still have some of the red beans left whole.
 This is where you get to taste how good their ohagi is, with the very basic kinds.
 There is nowhere to hide behind any extra flavor or fancy exterior.
 And yes, they were pretty darn good!
 The glutenous rice were perfectly cooked and formed into a ball.
 Not too loose nor tight.
 Then the sweet bean, again, cooked perfectly.
 The other ones, although they contain other ingredients like pomegranate, peanut paste, etc., they don’t overpower the traditional flavor.